sindhuk95/SKY130_PD_WS_DAY2/README.md

 CELL DESIGN AND CHARACETRIZATION FLOWS

 Library is a place where we get information about every cell.
 It has differents cells with different size, functionality,threshold voltages.
 There is a typical cell design flow steps.
-1. Inputs
-2. Design Steps
-3. **Outputs**
-Inputs for cell design flow

-   PDKS(process design kit) : DRC & LVS, SPICE Models, library & user-defined specs.
+1. Inputs : PDKS(process design kit) : DRC & LVS, SPICE Models, library & user-defined specs.
+2. Design Steps :Circuit design, Layout design (Art of layout Euler's path and stick diagram), Extraction of parasitics, Characterization (timing, noise, power).
+3. Outputs: CDL (circuit description language), LEF, GDSII, extracted SPICE netlist (.cir), timing, noise and power .lib files

+Standard Cell Characterization Flow

+A typical standard cell characterization flow that is followed in the industry includes the following steps:

+1.Read in the models and tech files
-2.
+2. Read extracted spice netlist
+3 .Recognise behaviour of the cell
+4. Read the subcircuits
+5. Attach power sources
+6. Apply stimulus to characterization setup
+7. Provide necessary output capacitance loads
+8. Provide necessary simulation commands

+Now all these 8 steps are fed in together as a configuration file to a characterization software called GUNA.
+This software generates timing, noise, .lib and power models. the .lib